-For situations where your boss either won’t accept your notes or a pattern develops where your boss repeatedly contradicts themselves you will need to take additional steps to get their directions in writing.
+Expert Tip: For situations where your boss either won’t accept your notes or a pattern develops where your boss repeatedly contradicts themselves you will need to take additional steps to get their directions in writing.
 When possible communicate by email – and save your emails to avoid he said/she said situations.
 Even if the instructions were delivered verbally, send a follow-up email to capture what you understood was requested.
-This creates a paper trail in case
+This creates a paper trail in case you need it later.

 Ask Questions to Understand Why

 If the only feedback you receive is that you made a wrong decision it will be very difficult to make improvements.
 You need to have enough information to know why the wrong result happened and how to implement improvements.
 Try to keep your conversations constructive, it is OK to ask why something changed if you genuinely want to understand and then help the team adapt and overcome.
 It is OK to be frustrated sometimes, but repeatedly asking questions with a sarcastic or negative tone don’t help your team and will hurt your reputation.

 In many cases, the friction develops because teams are looking at their own priorities and feel like they are getting jerked around for no reason.
 It can be very demotivating to pull out all the stops and complete a major milestone only to be told that its no longer needed and now the company needs this other deliverable.
 When that happens it is important to take a step back and look at the bigger picture – how does this fit into the project overall?
 Sometimes certain areas feel the squeeze in order for the larger scope to be successful.